 Specific Plans are identified in this section as Policy Areas because detailed study and development direction is provided in each plan.
 Policies related to any listed specific plan can be reviewed at the Riverside County Planning Department.
-The two specific plans located in The Pass planning area are is listed in Table 3, Adopted Specific Plans in The Pass Area Plan.
-Each The specific plan is determined to be a Community Development Specific Plan.
+The specific plan located in The Pass planning area is listed in Table 3, Adopted Specific Plans in The Pass Area Plan.
+The specific plan is determined to be a Community Development Specific Plan.